htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   attributes into the STARTD ads.
   :jira:`1051`

 Bugs Fixed:

 - Fixed bug on cgroup v2 systems where a race condition could cause a job to run in the wrong cgroup v2 for a very short amount of time.
 If this job spawned a sub-job, the child job would forever live in the wrong cgroup.
   :jira:`2423`

+- Fixed a bug where using :subcom:`output_destination` would still create directories on the access point.
+  :jira:`2353`

 Version 23.6.2
 --------------